 Chambers Nursing Home Center is an average-sized facility in Carlisle, Arkansas.
 This is a relatively poor facility, with an overall grade of D. This place has very little working in its favor.
-The only positive thing we can say about this nursing home is that it didn't receive any F's in any of the categories we assessed.
-More information about these categories can be found below.
+Lastly, this nursing home's ownership changed in the last year, so we will need to monitor it to confirm it is able to raise its standard of care going forward.

 Chambers Nursing Home Center